Privacy Policy

 Purpose

-The purpose of the Federal Court’s administrative records and files is to enable it to have ready access to the information needed to carry out its management and administrative responsibilities as a federal court, an Australian Public Service agency and to support the Tribunals and the NNTT/NT Registrar, including statutory responsibilities under the Federal Court Act, Native Title Act, Public Service Act 1999, FOI Act, Privacy Act, Ombudsman Act 1976 and financial law.
+The purpose of the Federal Court’s administrative records and files is to enable it to have ready access to the information needed to carry out its management and administrative responsibilities as a federal court, an Australian Public Service agency and to support the Tribunals and the NNTT/NT Registrar, including statutory responsibilities under the Federal Court Act, Native Title Act, Public Service Act 1999 (Cth), FOI Act, Privacy Act, Ombudsman Act 1976 (Cth) and financial law.

 Collection

 Generally personal information in these records and files is collected directly from the individual concerned or someone authorised by that individual to provide that information.
-Otherwise it is collected with the knowledge or consent of that individual or as required or authorised under an Australian law (including the Privacy Act, e.g. a reasonable action to prevent a serious threat to public safety) or the order, direction or determination of a court or tribunal.
+Otherwise, it is collected with the knowledge or consent of that individual or as required or authorised under an Australian law (including the Privacy Act, e.g. a reasonable action to prevent a serious threat to public safety) or the order, direction or determination of a court or tribunal.

 It is collected and held for the proper management and administration of the Federal Court and to enable it to fulfil its functions and responsibilities as relevant under the Privacy Act, including for the support of the Tribunals and the NNTT/NT Registrar.